Bad Drawings Of Good Ideas

 Hello, Sternal Journalists!

 As we know from my beefcake Ezra Klein project, I am pretty bad at drawing.
-But I take a real pleasure in boldly scribbling away over something that I know is going to wind up looking like an overachieving 6th grader drew as an extra credit title page for their first ever book report about a chapter book1.
+But I take a real pleasure in boldly scribbling away over something that I know is going to wind up looking like an overachieving 6th grader drew as an extra credit title page for their first ever book report about a chapter book.

 However, drawing has always been so low-stakes because it’s never been connected to any of the creative fields in which I’m trying to make millions of dollars.
 It was purely a hobby.